Card 01

 In Albuquerque, Division Manager Joshua Reeves described a call in which a man threatened to jump from a bridge.
 Reeves and his team talked the man down over an extended encounter.
 "Officers now are learning to defer to us," Reeves said, "as sort of the people who might de-escalate."¹³

 The safety record across these departments is consistent.
-Albuquerque’s program data shows police backup was needed in fewer than 1% of more than 120,000 calls.² Durham’s responders reported feeling safe after 99% of their encounters and have never needed police backup for a safety threat.¹⁴ These are program-reported figures, not independently verified.
+Albuquerque's program data shows police backup was needed in fewer than 1% of more than 120,000 calls.² Durham's program data is even more striking: law enforcement support was needed on just 0.02% of calls, and responders reported feeling safe after 99% of their encounters.¹⁴ ¹⁸ These are program-reported figures, not independently verified.

 The Scale Reality

 Established departments remain small relative to the systems they complement.
-Albuquerque’s CSD, described by The New Yorker as the nation’s first, handles roughly 3% of the city’s million-plus annual calls.¹⁵ The department has operated 24/7 since September 2023, but capacity still falls short of demand.
-Former director Ruiz-Angel described the demand pressure before the 24/7 expansion: “We have calls pending when we get to the office at 7am and we have calls that we have to unfortunately sometimes kick back to the police department at 8pm.”¹⁵ Even after achieving round-the-clock coverage with 140 staff, the department’s 3,000 calls per month represent a fraction of eligible volume.²
+Albuquerque's CSD handles roughly 3% of the city's million-plus annual calls.¹⁵ The department has operated 24/7 since September 2023, but capacity still falls short of demand.
+Former director Ruiz-Angel described the demand pressure before the 24/7 expansion: "We have calls pending when we get to the office at 7am and we have calls that we have to unfortunately sometimes kick back to the police department at 8pm."¹⁵ Even after achieving round-the-clock coverage with 140 staff, the department's 3,000 calls per month represent a fraction of eligible volume.²

 Durham has expanded to handle more than 32,000 calls and saved officers more than 10,000 hours.¹⁸ But even after a $2 million expansion adding 17 positions for citywide 12-hour daily coverage and a target of 13,900 calls annually, that represents roughly 10% of the city's 911 volume.⁹